petermr/pygetpapers/joss/paper.md

 * Selects the repository-specific downloader
 * Creates a query from user input and/or terms from dictionaries
 * Adds options and constraints
-* Downloads according to protocol above, including recording progress in a metadata file
+* Downloads according to the protocol above, including recording progress in a metadata file

 # Generic downloading concerns